typestruck/100before/docs/stats/README.md

-# Gamification
+# Stats

-Features related to gamification
+Features related to user and bucket list stats

 # Table of contents